Iris ventricosa: Uses

 In Mongolia, 14 species of iris are found.
 They have been used in traditional herbal medicines to treat Cancer, inflammations and bacterial infections.
 In September 2008, the rhizomes of Iris ventricosa were collected for a study of its biologically active substances.
 Various flavones and isoflavones, some peltogynoids (irisoid a, b, c, d and e), saponins, coumarins and benzoquinones were found.

 In 2013, a study was carried out on the various species of iris growing in east Transbaikalia region of Russia.
-5 species were found Iris ivanovae, Iris laevigata, Iris sanguinea, Iris tenuifolia and Iris ventricosa.
-Which are all listed as 'endangered' in the Red Book of Chita Oblast and Agin-Buryat Autonomous Okrug of 2002.
+Five species were found: Iris ivanovae, Iris laevigata, Iris sanguinea, Iris tenuifolia and Iris ventricosa.
+All are listed as 'endangered' in the Red Book of Chita Oblast and Agin-Buryat Autonomous Okrug of 2002.
 The species were all found in steppe habitats, and are more resistant to drought and low winter temperatures.

 Cultivation

 Iris ventricosa is not common in cultivation in the UK.
 It is not common also in Russia.
-It is also rare in the USA.
+It is also rare in the US.

 It prefers alkaline, sandy and well drained soils.

 It also prefers positions in full sun.

 It needs to be kept dry during winter, needing the protection of a bulb frame.
 It only needs water during the growing season.

 It does not like being disturbed or being transplanted.
 It can be re-produced by seed.

 It may be suitable to be cultivated in a dry rock garden.
 It can be grown in very deep pots, as long as the watering is controlled.

 It has been cultivated in Moscow, Chita and Vladivostok, since 1786.
 It was also grown in the Moscow's Botanical Gardens (the Neskuchny Gardens).
 It was tried by various gardeners and horticulturists in Moscow and Chita, but all attempts failed.
 It only survived and grows in Vladivostok, Moscow (MGU Botanic Garden) and the Botanical Garden of Chita.

 A specimen exists in the Linnean Society of London Herbarium, which was collected by P.S.
 Pallas.